 Investors may also want to consider diversifying their portfolios.
 That way, the performance of any one given stock, whether newly public or not, will not derail the performance of the entire investment portfolio.

 With SoFi Invest®, investors can build out their own personal investing strategy in a way that best suits their needs.
-Investors that enjoy trading stocks or who want to build their own portfolios using stocks and ETFs may prefer SoFi Active Investing platform.
+Investors that enjoy trading stocks online or who want to build their own portfolios using stocks and ETFs may prefer SoFi Active Investing platform.

 Investors who prefer a more passive approach, or who would like some help investing, may want to check out SoFi Automated Investing.
 No matter which SoFi Invest option an investor chooses, there are zero trading fees and no SoFi management fees.